You can boost a child’s credit by adding them as an authorized user, but cards’ policies vary widely on how old the child must be

 American Express uses that information to verify age, as well as to put fraud checks and controls in place, Norville says.

 Some parents have been surprised to bump up against a minimum age rule.
-For example, Randall Yates, CEO of The Lenders Network, says he tried to add his 14-year-old son as an authorized user on both his American Express and Discover cards, but quickly found out his son is one year too young to be added to both cards.
+For example, Randall Yates, CEO of The Lenders Network, says he tried to add his 14-year-old son as an authorized on both his and Discover cards, but quickly found out his son is one year too young to be added.

 “I’ll wait until his birthday and add him then,” Yates says.